Beauty dish: Uses

 In portrait photography, the beauty dish is used a lot more because of its ability to capture a more high quality version of the model's beauty.
-With the way the beauty dish creates certain shadows in the "portrait" of the model it basically sculpts the face of the model, so that her beauty is captured in a more unique and high-profile way.
+With the way the beauty dish creates certain shadows in the "portrait" of the model it basically sculpts the face of the model, so that their beauty is captured in a more unique and high-profile way.

-The beauty dish is also used in sports photography, because of the same reasons it is used in portrait and fashion photography.
+The beauty dish is also used in sports photography, for the same reasons it is used in portrait and fashion photography.
 The way the beauty dish reflects the light allows it to accentuate and highlight the muscles and textures of the model, which is very important when a photographer's goal is to make a model look as if they are athletic even when they may not be.

 Different models and uses

 The beauty dish comes in many different forms and each one creates a different effect on the model/subject.
 A few different designs include: